 BREAKFASTING AND BRUNCHING

-Manchester’s AM dining complements its late-night revelry; as such, it’s phenomenal.
+Manchester’s morning dining complements its late-night revelry; as such, it’s phenomenal.
 Want a fry-up but fear ‘salt of the earth’ Mancunians laughing at your facial hair?
-Head to the North Quarter’s Koffee Pot, where hearty breakfasts hail from all corners of the UK.
+Head to the Northern Quarter’s Koffee Pot, where hearty breakfasts hail from all corners of the UK.
 Its vinyl booths say ‘caff’, but the graffiti mural says ‘no, we’re not judging your bow-tie’.

-Despite their largely Canadian emblem, Moose is famous for its US-style brunch.
-The menu runs as long as deathless Manc soap Coronation Street, with eight styles of pancake, eggs every way, hotdogs, hashes, burritos and even the mythical doughnut burger.
+Despite its largely Canadian emblem, Moose is famous for its US-style brunch.
+The menu runs as long as deathless Manc soap Coronation Street, with eight styles of pancake, eggs every way, hot dogs, hashes, burritos and even the mythical ‘doughnut burger’.
 If leaving bed before noon isn’t an option, King Street Townhouse can send a full English, eggs Benedict or other goodies to your door.

-The locals love Evelyn’s Café & Bar in the Smithfield Building on Tib Street, where brunch branches out: shakshuka, Korean chicken and egg rolls, fruity chia pots – we die.
+The locals love Evelyn’s Café & Bar in the Smithfield Building on Tib Street, where brunch branches out globally to take in North African shakshuka and Korean chicken-and-egg rolls – we die.
 Recommended by Beki at Kosmonaut.

 Take a slug of ‘joe’ and try to keep up: Takk MCR, in the Northern Quarter, is an Icelandic-inspired coffee shop serving up Nordic-style espresso from Bristol, single-origin coffee from the Barn in Berlin and recyclable sacks of heirloom beans from Ethiopia and Colombia.
 In short, this achingly hip melting pot bubbles away with a damn fine brew.